Traditional Hand-Forged Ironmongery Range Explainer

 Introduction

 Together, the range covers everything needed to furnish timber doors with fittings that feel appropriate to the building.
-The look is consistent, the materials are robust, and the fittings are designed to be used — not just admired.

 Every latch, hinge, and handle in our hand-forged range is shaped using time-honoured blacksmithing methods — ensuring every piece feels authentic to its period.